 Dell has earned its popularity.
 The XPS 13 has remained our favorite Windows laptop since it was released in 2015.
-Only recently has its design started to feel its age — so Dell has responded with an update.
+Only recently has its design started to feel its age — and so Dell responded with an update in early 2018.

 A significant, yet subtle, redesign

 Our review unit, with its white interior and rose gold exterior, stands out from its predecessors.
 While Dell has toyed with different exterior colors on past models, including gold and rose gold, the interior always had a black carbon-fiber look.
 The white option is a more casual choice, though we wish it could be paired with more than just a rose gold exterior.

 It’s sleek, sturdy, and still on the small side for a 13-inch laptop, all of which make it look modern — if not new.

 Going rose gold and white will set you back an extra $50, not only because it’s the new hotness, but also because it wasn’t easy to make.
 Dell says the white model was designed with great care for how it’ll wear over time, and you can feel it.

 The material used is stiffer than the black version, and its woven texture is not just seen but felt.
 While we personally prefer the black XPS 13, the white version still looks and feels premium.